 Also Read: 20 Most Famous Diamonds of the World

-How are Diamond Carats Measured?
+How Experts Measure Diamond Carats

 How Does Carat Affect a Diamond’s Value?